bicardinal/db_bench/README.md

 make docker-build
 make docker-run
 ```
-To apply limitations, open the Makefile file and add options to under the docker-run command.
+To apply limitations, open the Makefile file and add options under the docker-run command.

 ## Running Benchmarks